Education (EDUC)

 EDUC 509.
 Higher Education Theories and College Student Development.
 3 Credits.

 This course provides an introduction to the major research and theories related to college student development.
 Students will examine theories related to cognitive, psychosocial, and social identity development and adult learning.
-This course will emphasize the development of postsecondary education students, including first-time in college students, non-traditional adult learners, first-generation students, and minority students.
+This course will emphasize the development of postsecondary education students, including first-time in college students, non-traditional adult learners, first-generation students, and underrepresented students.
 This course will be framed from an equity perspective, and analyze the uniqueness of each type of student learner and how theories of higher education and college student development can apply to their success.

 EDUC 510.
 Student Retention.
 3 Credits.